 Seventh graders are able to focus more on growing the skills they began to develop in the 6th grade without the added stress to adjusting to the new middle school environment.
 By 7th grade, it is expected that students have acclimated to life as a middle school student and are therefore expected to work more independently and organize their time and schedules with less (but still some) guidance.

 In general, in 7th grade, students build on the skills they learned in 6th grade by writing and reading more complex and longer texts and essays.
 This work will prepare them for 8th grade where they will cement and further their skills, ultimately setting them up for success in high school.

-Read on for what to expect this year, or jump straight to your 7th grade shopping list.
+Read on for what to expect this year, and shop all seventh grade resources at The Scholastic Store.

 7th Grade Reading

 In 7th grade, students deepen their ability to analyze the texts they read and provide evidence from the text to do so.
 Specifically, 7th graders learn to examine texts more closely and use details from the text in order to develop ideas, analyze, and make inferences.

 In addition, they analyze the relationships between elements within one text and across multiple texts while supporting this analysis by citing evidence from the text.